-In December 2022, the Company began entering into foreign currency forward contracts to manage its exposure to certain foreign currency exchange risks.
+The Company enters into foreign currency forward contracts with certain financial institutions to mitigate the impact of foreign currency fluctuations on future cash flows and earnings.
 Derivative instruments that hedge the exposure to variability in expected future cash flows are designated as cash flow hedges.
 The Company records changes in the fair value of these derivatives as a component of accumulated other comprehensive income (loss) ("AOCI") and subsequently reclassifies the related gains or losses into cost of revenue or operating expense in the same period, or periods, during which the hedged transaction affects earnings.
+The Company classifies cash flows related to its cash flow hedges as operating activities in its condensed consolidated statements of cash flows.

-Derivative instruments that hedge the exposure to variability in the fair value of assets or liabilities are not designated as hedges for financial reporting purposes.
+Derivative instruments that hedge the exposure to variability in the fair value of assets or liabilities denominated in non-USD currencies are not designated as hedges for financial reporting purposes.
 The Company records changes in the fair value of these derivatives in other income (expense), net in the condensed consolidated statements of operations.
-The Company's derivative instruments generally have maturities of 13 months or less.
-The Company does not use derivative instruments for trading or speculative purposes.
+The Company classifies cash flows related to these derivatives as operating activities in its condensed consolidated statements of cash flows.